SPACE-π: Project description

 The main uplink site for the project is at Peter the Great St. Petersburg Polytechnic University, where satellite telemetry and data downloads occur.

 The Russian company Sputnix LLC is responsible for several of the orbital platforms used in the project.

 The project allows schoolchildren and university students to perform labwork and attend classes with the data gathered during the service life of the orbital platforms.
 They are also responsible for examining the feasibility of using the technical solutions found on larger-sized spacecraft.
 They also help write guidelines for conducting space experiments.

 The various satellites are launched from either the Baikonur Cosmodrome or the Vostochny Cosmodrome aboard Soyuz-2 or Fregat boosters.

 Some satellites have been used to develop onboard heliogeophysical and, in particular, magnetometric equipment for future missions.

 The program is an initiative of the Planet Duty Program of the Innovation Assistance Fund of the Russian Government, providing funding grants.
 The various educational institutions are expected to invest an amount similar, or greater than, the government funding towards the satellite's payload and educational activities.

 The project has shown promising results; “(f)or example, the Geoscan-Edelweiss satellite successfully tested a gas propulsion system for CubeSats for the first time in Russia.
 The engine, manufactured by the Fakel Design Bureau, successfully passed all tests, proving its suitability for further use in space”.

+The program has helped Russia increase the number of cubesat launches; in 2024, the country came in second worldwide for the number of launches with 123 for that year.
+The efforts of the Space π program have been cited as the reason for the increase.